sychonix/network/Elixir/readme.md

 ### Enrol your Wallet as a validator
 - Navigate to the [Elixir Network Dashboard](https://dashboard.elixir.finance/) with your wallet-connected browser.
 Connect with Metamask and switch to the Goerli network.

 - Claim your ELXR (If you were part of testnet V1 you would be eligible to receive ELXR).
-If you need Goerli ETH, you can ask in the [Discord server](https://discord.gg/puzc28Xq).
-Testnet-1 operators have received a Goerli ETH airdrop large enough to pay any network gas fees. \/
+If you need Goerli ETH, you can ask in the [Discord server](https://discord.gg/puzc28Xq). \Testnet-1 operators have received a Goerli ETH airdrop large enough to pay any network gas fees./

 15. Once you have received ELXR tokens, you will need to stake those tokens.
 Any amount from 100–1000 ELXR will do.